 LLMs are good at playing you

-Large language models (LLMs) are eerily human-like: in casual conversations, they mimic humans with near-perfect fidelity.
-Their language capabilities hold promise for some fields — and spell trouble for others.
-But above all, the models’ apparent intellect makes us ponder the fate of humanity.
-I don’t know what the future holds, but I think it helps to understand how often the models simply mess with our heads.
+Large language models (LLMs) are eerily human-like: in casual conversations, they mimic people with near-perfect fidelity.
+Their language capabilities hold promise for some fields and spell trouble for others.
+But above all, the models’ apparent intellect makes us ponder the future of humanity.
+I don’t know how profound their impact will be, but I think it’s important to understand how often the models simply mess with our heads.

 Recall that early LLMs were highly malleable: that is, they would go with the flow of your prompt, with no personal opinions and no objective concept of truth, ethics, or reality.
 With a gentle nudge, a troll could make them spew out incoherent pseudoscientific babble — or cheerfully advocate for genocide.
 They had amazing linguistic capabilities, but they were just quirky tools.

 Then came the breakthrough: reinforcement learning with human feedback (RLHF).
 This human-guided training strategy made LLMs more lifelike, and it did so in a counterintuitive way: it caused the models to pontificate far more often than they converse.
 The LLMs learned a range of polite utterances and desirable response structures — including the insistence on being “open-minded” and “willing to learn” — but in reality, they started to ignore most user-supplied factual assertions and claims that didn’t match their training data.
 They did so because such outliers usually signified a “trick” prompt.

 We did the rest, interpreting their newfound stubbornness as evidence of critical thought.
 We were impressed that ChatGPT refused to believe the Earth is flat.
 We didn’t register as strongly that the bot is equally unwilling to accept many true statements.
 Perhaps we figured the models are merely cautious, another telltale sign of being smart: